Amira Nature Foods Presents A Buying Opportunity

 Amira Nature Foods (NYSE:ANFI) is back in discussion here on Seeking Alpha.
-Liberty Street Research - a first time author on this site - published a piece claiming ANFI is in "apparent debt default."
+Liberty Street Research - a first-time author on this site - published a piece claiming ANFI is in "apparent debt default."
 This explosive claim comes along with a PT of $0 for shares in ANFI.

 A closer look at the claims in the piece demonstrates significant gaps in Liberty Street Research's thesis.
-Publicly available data provides evidence undermining the short thesis, and indicates that short-sellers are becoming increasingly desperate in their attacks against ANFI.
-Although short-sellers continue to grasp for ways to undermine the legitimacy of this company, ANFI will overcome this attack, just as it overcame Prescience Point's short-seller attack in 2015.
+Publicly available data provides evidence undermining the short thesis and indicates that short-sellers are becoming increasingly desperate in their attacks against ANFI.
+Although short sellers continue to grasp for ways to undermine the legitimacy of this company, ANFI will overcome this attack, just as it overcame Prescience Point's short-seller attack in 2015.

 With ANFI's share price pullback, long-term investors should again consider the company given a variety of positive catalysts that should come to fruition in 2017.